jamercee/signet/README.md

 ### What is a *signet*?

-Signet took it's name from the ancient practice of sealing documents by pressing personal jewlery into hot wax.
+Signet took it's name from the ancient practice of sealing documents by pressing personal jewelery into hot wax.
 This uniquely identified the documents origin.
-The personal jewley usually took the form a rign worn by the sender --a **Signet Ring**.
+The jeweley usually took the form a rign worn by the sender --a **signet ring**.

 ### Project Motivation

 [Carroll-Net](http://carroll.net) provides a commercial multiplatform backup application written in python.
-By delivering the source code to our clients, they can audit the entire code base to ensure it meets their needs, and even make changes to suit their individual tastes, and enterprise requirements.
+By delivering the source code to our clients, they can audit the entire code base to ensure it meets their needs, and even make changes to suit their individual tastes and enterprise requirements.

 But distributing commercial applications in python introduces new